 Jim Carrey frequently surprises us with his textured performances, but he's still got detractors who claim he just can't stop himself from hamming it up any time a camera is turned on.
 In "Eternal Sunshine of the Spotless Mind," Carrey keeps it under control and delivers a stunning performance.

+"The Sea Inside" is one of three movies that moved me to tears in 2004.
 Javier Bardem's portrayal of a quadriplegic who wants to die with dignity is all the more amazing when you take into account his ability to sell the role comes only from what he's able to communicate through his voice and facial expressions.

-Leonardo DiCaprio is totally, completely believable in the lead role in Martin Scorsese's "The Aviator."
+He may not look like Howard Hughes, but Leonardo DiCaprio is totally, completely believable in the lead role in Martin Scorsese's "The Aviator."
 The spirit of Hughes is there, so looks and the age difference can be set aside.
 Reuniting with his "Gangs of New York" director, DiCaprio's performance in "The Aviator" is one of his best.

-Christian Bale dropped 60 pounds to play a delusional insomniac in "The Machinist."
+Before taking on the lead role in "Batman Begins," Christian Bale dropped 60 pounds to play a delusional insomniac in "The Machinist."
 The movie itself is almost painful to watch because of Bale's gauntness, but you've got to give it up for a guy who goes that far in search of the truth of the character he's playing.

 Naomi Watts, and Laura Dern, Mark Ruffalo gives yet another understated, solid performance in this relationship drama, directed by John Curran.
 Ruffalo's so natural and his style is so earthy, it's actually easy to overlook just how good he truly is.